isa-group/governify-project-poetisa/README.md

 ## First steps

-In order to test the system we can import the sample dataset of monitoring data in a real infraestracture (In the period **from April 2016 to Nov.
+In order to test the system we can import the sample dataset of monitoring data in a real infrastructure (In the period **from April 2016 to Nov.
 2017**) running the following command (in the `poetisa` folder as created in the Quick Start guide above):
 ```bash
 /bin/bash import-data.sh
 ```